 Overall Rating: 4 out of 5

 Overall Lomography seemed pretty good.
 I was worried for a bit, and things took much longer than I expected.
 But the quality of the photos were nice.
-When I receive my prints and negatives in the mail I will review those as well.
 The only downside is if you don’t want prints and a CD you should look elsewhere, as you’re paying for them no matter what.

-It’s pretty much a draw at this point.
-Both Mpix and Lomography do great processing.
-I had minor issues with each service, one didn’t offer online downloads of your prints and only offered a pricey DVD option.
-While the other didn’t allow you to not choose prints and a CD and took much longer to process the film than I thought (however this may have been due to the special type of the film).
-Both are fine choices and depending on your needs, you should be happy with your results.
+In some areas it could be closer to a draw, each service offers some great features, but some aren’t as convenient as others.
+Mpix, Lomography and The Dark Room do great processing.
+I had minor issues with each service.
+Mpix didn’t offer online downloads of your prints and only offered a pricey DVD option.
+While Lomography didn’t allow you to not choose prints and a CD and took much longer to process the film than I thought (however this may have been due to the special type of the film or due to their popularity).
+The Dark Room seems pretty great, but their online photo website could use an upgrade (which apparently is coming in late 2013).
+All are fine choices and depending on your needs, you should be happy with your results.
+But for me, I think The Darkroom comes out as a winner.